wenyuzhao/lxr-pldi-2022-artifact/README.md

 Please download the image (`LXR.ova`) and import it to VirtualBox or other compatible virtual machines.

-**Note: When importing, please change the number of cores to 24, and the memory to at least 16GB.
-Also please ignore the missing shared folder (`/home/wenyu`) warning.**
+**Note: When importing, please change the number of cores to 24, and ensure the memory is at least 16GB.**

+*Also please note that some benbchmarks (especially canssandra) may still can be killed due to out of memory.
+Increasing the VM memory may partially ease the problem.**

 ## Getting started